icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ## What is a Healthcare Element?

-A Healthcare Element is a piece of medical information that can be used to give more details about the context of a Patient or a Data Sample.
+A Healthcare Element is a piece of medical information that can be used to give more details about the context of  a Data Sample.
+It typically describes a long lasting condition affecting a Patient.
 Healthcare Elements can be created by Patients and Healthcare Professionals.
-The sensitive information they contain are encrypted and can be accessed only if the Data Owner has a delegation.
+The sensitive information they contain are encrypted and can be read only by Data Owners with an explicit access.

 :::note